Adversarially Regularized Autoencoders: Experiments

-We further utilize ARAE in a standard AE setup for semi-supervised training.
-We experiment on a natural language inference task, shown in Table~\ref{tab:semi} (right).
-We use 22.2\%, 10.8\% and 5.25\% of the original labeled training data, and use the rest of the training set for unlabeled training.
-The labeled set is randomly picked.
-The full SNLI training set contains 543k sentence pairs, and we use supervised sets of 120k, 59k and 28k sentence pairs respectively for the three settings.
-As a baseline we use an AE trained on the additional data, similar to the setting explored in \cite{dai2015semi}.
-For ARAE we use the subset of unsupervised data of length $<15$, which roughly includes 655k single sentences (due to the length restriction, this is a subset of 715k sentences that were used for AE training).
-As observed by \cite{dai2015semi}, training on unlabeled data with an AE objective improves upon a model just trained on labeled data.
+Latent variable models can also provide an easy method for semi-supervised training.
+We use a natural language inference task to compare semi-supervised ARAE with other training methods.
+Results are shown in Table~\ref{tab:semi}.
+The full SNLI training set contains 543k sentence pairs, and we use supervised sets of 120k (Medium), 59k (Small), and 28k (Tiny) and use the rest of the training set for unlabeled training.
+As a baseline we use an AE trained on the additional data, similar to the setting explored in \citet{dai2015semi}.
+For ARAE we use the subset of unsupervised data of length $<15$ (i.e. ARAE is trained on less data than AE for unsupervised training).
+The results are shown in Table~\ref{tab:semi}.
+Training on unlabeled data with an AE objective improves upon a model just trained on labeled data.
 Training with adversarial regularization provides further gains.